Mark Essex: AWOL

 Essex returned via a Greyhound bus to Emporia, and remained AWOL until November 16, 1970.
-While AWOL, he repeatedly described to his family his experiences of overt discrimination at the hands of many of the white Navy recruits, his overt bitterness, and his resultant growing hatred towards the white race.
+While AWOL, he repeatedly described to his family his experiences of overt discrimination at the hands of many of the white Navy sailors, his overt bitterness, and his resultant growing hatred towards the white race.
 Although his family attempted to reason with Essex against this viewpoint, Essex exclaimed: "What else is there?
 They take everything from you.
 Your dignity, your pride.
 What can you do but hate them?"

 One month after his desertion from the Navy, Essex's family persuaded him to return to Imperial Beach.
 Prior to doing so, Essex ensured he spoke to Lieutenant Hatcher, to whom he explained his reasons for his desertion.
 Hatcher's official notes state Essex informed him: "I don't want to have anything more to do with the Navy.
 It wouldn't be fair, not to you or the (dental) patients.
 The bad atmosphere would affect my work.
 The work is the only thing on this base I like."
 He then agreed to plead guilty to the charge of desertion.

-At the subsequent hearing, Hatcher provided a vigorous defense of his protégé; praising his work ethic and stating the decision for his desertion had been influenced solely by ongoing racial discrimination.
-The judge conceded these factors were the cause and sentenced Essex to a lenient punishment of thirty days' restriction to base and forfeiture of $90 of his pay for two months.
+At the subsequent hearing, Hatcher provided a vigorous defense of his protégé, praising his work ethic and stating the decision for his desertion had been influenced solely by ongoing racial discrimination.
+The judge conceded these factors were the cause and sentenced Essex to a lenient punishment of thirty days' restriction to base and forfeiture of $90 of his pay (the equivalent of about $ as of 2023) for two months.

 Military discharge

-Black Panthers
+Radicalization

 Essex was given a general discharge from the Navy for general unsuitability on February 11, 1971, at the age of 21.
 This experience embittered Essex as he felt he had been unfairly stigmatized by the Navy, who had known only too well the discrimination he had endured.
-He initially traveled to Upper Manhattan, where he joined the New York branch of the Black Panthers.
-Via his association with the New York Black Panthers, Essex became increasingly radicalized, and familiarized himself with the tactics of guerilla warfare.
+This led him to continue exploring Black Panther ideology.
 He soon began referring to himself as "Mata", and embraced the extremist content of the 1968 book Black Rage.